Homeowners Can Pay Less for Electricity. No Rooftop Required.

 Is Community Solar for You?

 Installing a solar power system at your home is no longer the only option to "go solar" and support this renewable energy source.
 Community, or shared, solar may be a good alternative if:

 - You’d like to “go solar,” but your home’s rooftop faces the wrong way or has too much shade

-- You’re a renter or own a condo in a large building and want to support solar power
+- You’re a condo in a large building and want to support solar power

 - You’re concerned about how solar panels would look on your roof, the number of shade trees you might have to cut down or any additional around-the-house maintenance

 What You Should Know About Community Solar.

-Community solar is available to any utility ratepayer, renter or homeowner.
+Community solar is available to any National Grid, NSTAR or WMECo ratepayer who is a homeowner in Massachusetts.
 You don’t need a rooftop where photovoltaic panels would be installed.
 That’s because community solar is a maintenance-free managed service, with a remotely located solar array, sometimes referred to as a garden.
-(Please note: Next Step Living currently offers community solar only to Massachusetts residents who are ratepayers of National Grid, WMECo or NSTAR.
-We may expand to other states in the future.
+(Please note: While Next Step Living currently offers community solar only to certain Massachusetts residents, we may expand to other states in the future.
 Don't miss out: Add your name by filling out the form at the bottom of this page.)